drogers141/imdb-info-local-videos/README.md

 The site works best if there is one directory containing movie videos, and one directory containing tv series.
 Within each directory each title must have its video or series of videos in a directory with the title in title capitalization with dashes delimiting each word.
-It is recommended that the title ends with the year as shown in IMdb as it will help that the algorithm picks the right title, but this is not necessary.
+It is recommended that the title ends with the year as shown in IMdb as it will help the algorithm pick the right title, but this is not necessary.
 ```
 /path/to/movies/Black-Widow-2021